elba/elba/docs/src/reference/specifying_dependencies.md

 The constraint parser will allow you to add bangs to all types of less-than or greater-than constraints, but some of them won't do anything: `<= 1.0.0` and `<=!
 1.0.0` mean the exact same thing, as do `> 1.0.0` and `>!
 1.0.0`.

+Additionally, if the constraint specifies a pre-release, it will satisfy other pre-releases.

 Two inequality constraints can be intersected to produce a new compound constraint.
 Note that at the moment, this is the only case in which the parser will accept multiple constraints.
 Additionally, the greater-than bound must be written before the less-than bound.

 The new constraint must allow at least one version for it to be valid: